keyboardio/Kaleidoscope/README.md

 ### `.timeOut`

-> The number of loop iterations to wait before a sequence times out.
+> The number of milliseconds to wait before a sequence times out.
 Once the
 > sequence timed out, if there is a partial match with an action, that will be
 > performed, otherwise the Leader sequence will simply reset.
 >
 > Not strictly a method, it is a variable one can assign a new value to.
 >
-> Defaults to 20.
+> Defaults to 1000.

 ## Further reading